openpolitics/manifesto/index.md

 ## The Manifesto

-We are writing a manifesto, but we need to build it together.
+We are writing a manifesto, but the whole point is that we build it together.
 [It's easy to contribute](contributing.html).
 Do you feel strongly about some area of government policy?
 Why not add your ideas?
-We need policy across all areas of the public sphere:

-Your contribution doesn't have to be huge; we need starting points before we get into all the detail.
+Your contribution doesn't have to be huge - everything helps!

 <a href='manifesto' class='btn btn-primary btn-lg'>Read the Manifesto</a>